 - We do not routinely look at the 'red book' but the information in there can be useful.

 Take a look at the Talking Point Parents' web page.
 There is lots of useful information here.
 There is also a progress checker.

 - Why does my child have a problem?

-All children are unique individuals with different strengths and abilities.
+All children have different strengths and abilities.
 At the same time their general development is likely to follow a similar pattern.
 There are lots of different possible causes.
 It is not always possible to find out why your child has a communication problem.

 Often difficulties with 'understanding' language and 'talking' are part of a picture of 'delay'.
-This means that with extra help from everyone who knows the child that this delay can be reduced and they can start to catch up with their peers.
+This means that with extra help from everyone who knows the child this delay can be reduced and they can start to catch up with their peers.
 If your child has a difficulty with understanding language or with social communication we are likely to ask a Paediatrician for their help in finding out why this might be.

-Sometimes children have communication difficulties alongside other developmental, sensory or physical difficulties.
-We work closely with parents and staff in early years settings and schools to support children to develop their functional communication skills.
-This may be through the use of technology or symbols or signing, not just through talking and listening
+Sometimes children have communication difficulties alongside other developmental, learning, sensory or physical difficulties.
+We work closely with Parents and Staff in Early Years settings and Schools to support children to develop their functional communication skills.
+This may be through training and coaching or the use of technology, symbols or signing, not just through talking and listening